Recent Blogs

 Online Courses and Education

 Language is the biggest barrier to online learning.
-A course creator translated her bestselling course into Spanish, Portuguese, and French.
+A course creator translated her bestselling online course into Spanish, Portuguese, and French.
 Revenue increased 210% within three months.

 She kept enrollment low initially to maintain quality, but proof exists that demand exists for translated educational content.